FB

 The New “Rock” To Build On

 Most important to this discussion, this Tiny House trailer minimizes deflection in all conditions even with the low deck height.
-This is key to longevity and stability of your home.
+This is key to longevity and stability of your home, and it comes from the beam structure.
 See the discussion about deflection in our previous post.
-These trailer frames are very strong, yet more important, they’re stiff.
+These trailer frames are very strong, yet more important, they are stiff.
 So, if you build with care, it will make a very stable, very strong, Tiny House Foundation.

 We invite you to have a look at the plans, then let us know what you think.